ibm-cloud-docs/BlockStorage/replication.md

 Replication history can be viewed in the **Audit Log** on the **Account** tab under **Manage**.
 Both the primary and replica volumes display identical replication histories.
 The history includes the following items.

 - The type for replication (failover or failback).
-- When it was started.
+- The time the replication started.
 - The snapshot that was used for the replication.
 - The size of the replication.
 - The time when the replication is completed.